christianeib313/redhat/rhcsa/partitions-and-mounts.md

 - 128 partitions max
 ## CREATE PARTITIONS WITH `FDISK`
 ---
-`fdisk /dev/sda` to use the fdisk utilist on the device use `m` to see a list of useful commands in fdisk
+`fdisk /dev/sda` to use the fdisk utility on the device use `m` to see a list of useful commands in fdisk
 `n` to add a new partition
 # MOUNTING FILESYSTEMS